Generating Executable Action Plans with Environmentally-Aware Language Models: INTRODUCTION

 \section{INTRODUCTION}

 Recent work in the natural language processing (NLP) and machine learning (ML) communities has made tremendous breakthroughs in several core aspects of computational linguistics and language modeling driven by advances in deep learning, data, hardware, and techniques.
-These advancements have led to the release of pretrained large (million and billion+ parameter) language models (LLMs) that have achieved state-of-the-art performance across a variety of tasks such as text classification, generation, and summarization, question answering, and machine translation, that demonstrate some ability to incorporate meaningful understandings of the real world \cite{brown2020language, Devlin2019BERTPO, radford2019language, raffel2020exploring, Li2021ImplicitRO, Roberts2020HowMK, otter2020survey, torfi2020natural}.
-Research has shown that LLMs have some ability to generalize across modalities and domains, such as video retrieval from text, visual question answering, task planning, etc. \cite{bommasani2021opportunities}.
-In particular, recent works have explored using LLMs to convert high-level natural language commands to actionable steps (e.g. ``Bring water'' $\rightarrow$ ``Grab glass'', ``fill glass with water'', ``walk to table'', ``put glass on table'') for intelligent agents \cite{huang2022language, ahn2022can, suglia:embert, pashevich2021episodic, Sharma2022SkillIA, Li2022PreTrainedLM}.
+These advancements have led to the release of pretrained large (million and billion+ parameter) language models (LLMs) that have achieved the state-of-the-art across a variety of tasks such as text classification, generation, and summarization, question answering, and machine translation, that demonstrate some abilities to meaningfully understand the real world \cite{brown2020language, Devlin2019BERTPO, radford2019language, raffel2020exploring, Li2021ImplicitRO, Roberts2020HowMK, otter2020survey, torfi2020natural}.
+LLMs also demonstrate cross-domain and cross-modal generalizations, such as retrieving videos from text, visual question answering and task planning \cite{bommasani2021opportunities}.
+In particular, recent works have explored using LLMs to convert high-level natural language commands to actionable steps (e.g. ``bring water'' $\rightarrow$ ``grab glass'', ``fill glass with water'', ``walk to table'', ``put glass on table'') for intelligent agents \cite{huang2022language, ahn2022can, suglia:embert, pashevich2021episodic, Sharma2022SkillIA, Li2022PreTrainedLM}.
+Trained on diverse and extensive data, LLMs have the distinct ability to form action plans for varied high-level tasks.

-While promising, the action steps generated by LLMs in prior work are not always actually executable by a robot platform.
-For instance, for a task ``clean the room'' a LLM might generate an output ``call cleaning agency on phone''; while being correct, this action plan might not be executable since the agent might not understand the concept of ``call'' or have the ``phone'' object in it's environment.
-This limitation arises because LLMs are trained solely on large text corpora and have essentially never had any interaction with a physical environment.
+While promising, the action steps generated by LLMs in prior work are not always executable by a robot platform.
+For instance, for a task ``clean the room'' a LLM might generate an output ``call cleaning agency on phone''; while being correct, this action plan might not be executable since the agent might not grasp the concept of ``call'' or have the ``phone'' object in it's environment.
+This limitation arises because LLMs are trained solely on large text corpora and have essentially never had any interaction with an embodied environment.
 As a result, the action steps they generate lack context on the robot's surroundings and capabilities.